Skip to content

 sudo nano /etc/php.d/i-doit.ini

-This file has the following contents:
+This file receives the following content:

 1